Ottawa's police chief resigns amid truck protest in Canada

 The demonstrations have inspired similar convoys in France, New Zealand and the Netherlands.
 U.S. authorities have said that truck convoys may be in the works in the United States.

 Gillies reported from Toronto.
-Associated Press writer Ted Shaffrey in Ottawa, Ontario contributed to this report.
+Associated Press writer Ted Shaffrey in Ottawa, Ontario and Tom Krisher in Detroit contributed to this report.

 Credit: Adrian Wyld